 The bill, co-sponsored by Senator Mike Lee (R-UT) is also known as the “Knife Owner’s Protection Act of 2014,” and will solve problems for people traveling through states that have different knife laws from their home state or destination state.

 AKTI has increasingly received questions and complaints from law-abiding citizens who carry knives and are confused about conflicting state laws and knife definitions.
 To help solve the problem, board members of AKTI met with legislators in Washington, D.C. in September 2013 to encourage consistent knife laws.
-We asked for support of legislative protection for knife owners and users similar to the protection given firearms owners in the federal Firearms Owners’ Protection Act (FOPA).
-Read our Position Paper presented in meetings with legislators that gives examples of the problems knife owners have encountered.
+We asked for support of legislative protection for knife owners and users when traveling with their knives.
+In meetings with legislators AKTI presented examples of the problems knife owners have encountered.

 Passage of the Knife Owners’ Protection Act (KOPA) will allow citizens to transport knives over state lines for lawful purposes, even when state or local restrictions would otherwise prohibit possession of that specific type of knife or length of blade.

 “As an outdoorsman and a hunter, I know that knives are an essential tool for sport and various occupations.
 The right to carry a hunting knife or pocket knife while traveling should be protected, even if you pass through a city or state that isn’t knife friendly,” U.S. Senator Enzi said.

 “I’m proud to be working with the American Knife and Tool Institute and their members on this bill and I appreciate all their work on behalf of knife owners across America.
 With their help we can put an end to the charges, fines and arrests that happen to people lawfully traveling across state lines for carrying what is legal in most parts of the country.”